 Coffee has been shown to be beneficial for your mental health.
 Dozens of studies indicate that regular consumption of coffee may result in a reduced risk of dementia, Alzheimer’s and Parkinson’s disease.

-The effect in reduction of Parkinson’s disease is said to be by as much as 32% to 80%.
-The effect is explained by the enhancement of the metabolic function which boosts the performance in your grey matter.
+The effect on reduction of Parkinson’s disease is said to be by as much as 32% to 80%.
+The effect is explained by the enhancement of the metabolic function which boosts the performance of your gray matter.

 The caffeine content, a stimulant, is noted by many studies to lead to improvements in mood, vigilance, energy and memory.